Free Web space and hosting from 1hwy.com

 MOST TEETH

-The plant-eating hadrosaurs or duck-billed dinosaurs (see picture at left) had by far the greatest number of teeth - about 960 cheek teeth.
+The plant-eating hadrosaurs or duck-billed dinosaurs (see picture below) had by far the greatest number of teeth - about 960 cheek teeth.

 LONGEST NECK

-The longest neck may have been that of Sauroposeidon, a huge brachiosaurid.
-Its 40+-foot neck, combined with its long front legs gave it a total height of at least 60 feet.
+The longest neck may have been that of Amphicoelius, a huge diplodocid.
+Its neck has been estimated at 55 feet.

 LARGEST EGGS